Staying Healthy, Secure & Connected

 These days, it seems easier to talk online than in person.
 ILI Alumni Fellow, Shey Rivera Ríos, is trying to change that.
 Shey Rivera Ríos isan artist and former artistic director at AS220, an internationally renowned arts center in Providence, RI.
 Rivera uses the mediums of performance, video, installation, and narrative to produce works exploring gender, family history, and colonization in Puerto Rico.
 After eight years at AS220, Rivera accepted a new role as Director of Inclusive Regional Development at MIT CoLab, in the Urban Studies and Planning department of the Massachusetts Institute of Technology (MIT).

-Rhode Island Black Storytellers (RIBS) recently had their 21st Annual Funda Fest: A Celebration of Black Storytelling which will take place from Westerly to Woonsocket, Peace Dale to Providence on January 26 to February 3rd.
+Rhode Island Black Storytellers (RIBS) recently had their 21st Annual Funda Fest: A Celebration of Black Storytelling which took place from Westerly to Woonsocket, Peace Dale to Providence on January 26 to February 3rd.
 ILI Fellow Valerie Tutson who is the Creative Director of RIBS and Fund Fest founder wanted a space for storytellers to share, teach and entertain with stories from the African Diaspora.
-Funda means “to teach and learn” in Zulu and KiSwahili which for an entire week the festival aims to do with storytelling, cultural experiences, and workshops for all ages to experience.

 ILI Fellow Kyoung Park guest blogs on Arts Leadership and the future of his own practice.